-1.0 Staff HIV/AIDS knowledge is based on documented training.
+1.0 Staff HIV knowledge is based on documented training.
 1.1 Ongoing Training Four (4) hours of continuing education in vision-related or other specific topics is required annually.
-Documentation of all training in personnel file Staff interviews indicate compliance 1.2 Staff Experience/Qualifications Minimum of one (1) year HIV/AIDS work experience for paid staff (optometry interns exempt) is preferred.
-Provider must have a staff Doctorate of Optometry licensed by the Texas Optometry Board as a Therapeutic Optometrist, or a medical doctor who is board certified in ophthalmology.
-Documentation of work experience in personnel file 1.3 Staff Supervision Staff services are supervised by a paid coordinator or manager.
+Documentation of all training in personnel file Staff interviews indicate compliance 1.2 Staff Experience/QualificationsMinimum of one (1) year HIV work experience for paid staff (optometry interns exempt) is preferred.Provider must have a staff Doctorate of Optometry licensed by the Texas Optometry Board as a Therapeutic Optometrist, or a medical doctor who is board certified in ophthalmology. • Documentation of work experience in personnel file 1.3 Staff Supervision Staff services are supervised by a paid coordinator or manager.
 Supervision of clinical staff shall be provided by a practitioner with at least two (2) years experience in vision care and treatment of persons with HIV.
 All licensed personnel shall receive supervision consistent with the State of Texas license requirements.
-Review of personnel files indicates compliance Review of agency's Policy and Procedure Manual indicates compliance 2.0 Patient Care 2.1 Physician Contact Information Agency obtains and documents primary care physician contact information for each client.
-At minimum, agency should collect the physician's name and telephone number.
-Documentation of physician contact information in the client record 2.2 Client Intake Agency collects the following information for all new clients: Health history; Documentation in the client record
+Review of personnel files indicates compliance Review of agency's Policy and Procedure Manual indicates compliance 2.0 Patient Care 2.1 Physician Contact InformationAgency obtains and documents primary care physician contactinformation for each client.
+At minimum, agency should collectthe physician's name and telephone number. • Documentation of physician contact information in the client record 2.2 Client Intake Agency collects the following information for all new clients: Health history; • Documentation in the client record

 Ocular history; Current medications; Allergies and drug sensitivities; Reason for visit (chief complaint).
-2.3 CD4/Viral Loads When clinically indicated, current (within the last 6 months) CD4 and Viral Load laboratory test results for clients are obtained.
-Documentation in the client record 2.4 Comprehensive Eye Exam The comprehensive eye exam will include documentation of the following: Visual acuity, refraction test, binocular vision muscle assessment, observation of external structures, Fundus/retina Exam, Dilated Fundus Exam (DFE) when clinically indicated, Glaucoma test, findings of exam - either normal or abnormal, written diagnoses where applicable, Treatment Plan.
+2.3 CD4/Viral Loads • Documentation in the client record When clinically indicated, current (within the last 6 months) CD4 and Viral Load laboratory test results for clients are obtained.
+2.4 Comprehensive Eye Exam Documentation in the client record The comprehensive eye exam will include documentation of the following: Visual acuity, refraction test, binocular vision muscle assessment, observation of external structures, Fundus/retina Exam, Dilated Fundus Exam (DFE) when clinically indicated, Glaucoma test, findings of exam - either normal or abnormal, written diagnoses where applicable, Treatment Plan.
 Client may be evaluated more frequently based on clinical indications and current US Public Health Service guidelines.
-Documentation in the client record 2.5 Lens Prescriptions Clients who have clinical indications for corrective lens must receive prescriptions, and referrals for such services to ensure they are able to obtain their eyeglass.
-Documentation in the client record
+2.5 Lens Prescriptions Documentation in the client record Clients who have clinical indications for corrective lens must receive prescriptions, and referrals for such services to ensure they are able to obtain their eyeglass.